 To reduce the likelihood of trolling and other low quality content, users have to submit their ID for verification when they're first signing up (similar to when you’re opening a bank account online).
 Ratings will still be anonymous.

-This will probably not put an end to spam and users maintaining multiple accounts, but it’s keeping the barrier to entry reasonably high to discourage trolling & other harmful behavior, while also keeping it low enough to promote participation.
+This will probably not put an end to spam and users maintaining multiple accounts, but it keeps the barrier to entry reasonably high to discourage trolling & other harmful behavior, but also low enough to promote participation.

 By displaying each article’s individual rating on a scale from 1 (the worst) to 10 (the best), the user can quickly determine whether or not an article is worth reading while they’re scrolling through their news feed.

 As a side effect, if less people click on articles that are poorly researched / biased etc, media outlets with low quality standards will, in the long run, need to deal with shrinking advertising revenue, eventually forcing them to improve or continue losing market share.

 For additional details on how the article performed in different categories, and background knowledge on how those categories are defined, the user can simply tap on the rating to open the overlay shown in the mockup above.
 This seemed to be the best way to convey as much information as possible while not disrupting the user’s reading flow too much.

 You can play around with the prototype here.

 K. Esau, D. Frieß, C. Eilders (2017).
 Design Matters!
 An Empirical Analysis of Online Deliberation on Different News Platforms.
 Policy & Internet.